JayKan/babel-codemod/README.md

 > Prerequisites: make sure you have node **>=8** and npm **>=5**

 ## The Problem
-When ES moudules land in Node.js, it's possible to the following:
+When ES modules land in Node.js, it's possible to the following:

 ```javascript
 import { foo } from '/foo';